naher94/rehanbutt.com/README.md

 You have found the `readme` for the [rehanbutt.com](https://rehanbutt.com) codebase.
 Feel free to explore the code and see how my site is built.

 I use [Jekyll](https://jekyllrb.com) as my static site templating engine and [Foundation for Site](https://get.foundation/sites.html) as my CSS and JS framework.
+Current using Version 6.6.3

 Curious how the site has evolved over time?
 Check out the [releases](https://github.com/naher94/rehanbutt.com/releases) over the years.
 Pretty fun to time travel!
 Like my own personal [waybackmachine](http://web.archive.org). 😉